 The Muncie Arts and Culture Council in conjunction with the City of Muncie, celebrated the 2017 Mayor’s Arts Awards September 26, 2017 at Cornerstone Center for the Arts.
 The goal of this program is to help cultivate greater visibility and understanding of the value of the arts, as well as grow new leadership and new patrons of the arts.
 The Mayor’s Arts Awards are the most prestigious honors conferred by the city on individual artists, teachers, nonprofit organizations and patrons of the arts.

 The Muncie Arts & Culture Trail aims to broaden the economic development opportunities within Muncie by connecting the city’s premiere arts and cultural destinations, including Ball State University, downtown Muncie, Minnetrista, and Heekin Park, through a series of inter-connected experiences which reinforce the city’s heritage while providing a key recreation amenity for the community.
-Beginning in 2014 with the designation of Muncie’s four cultural zones, continuous and collaborative efforts to bring MACT to life should see construction begin in 2020.
+Beginning in 2009 with the designation of Muncie’s four cultural zones, continuous and collaborative efforts to bring the MACT to life are underway today.

 Visit www.themact.org to learn more, subscribe to the newsletter, or make a donation!

 PlySpace is an immersive artist-in-residence program located in the Emily Kimbrough Historic District in downtown Muncie, Indiana.
 PlySpace provides dedicated space and time for residents to investigate and pursue their own practices.
 Additionally, it serves as a platform for experimentation and provocation by catalyzing conversation and collaboration with various Muncie communities.
 Watch for more info about PlySpace in early 2018 and visit www.plyspace.org.